-University Graduate School 2008-2009 Academic Bulletin
+University Graduate School 2009-2010 Academic Bulletin

-Mission and History of the University Graduate School
+Mission and History of The University Graduate School

-Mission of the University Graduate School
+Mission of The University Graduate School

-The mission of the University Graduate School is to promote and support excellence in graduate education for individual students, faculty, departments, and the university as a whole.
+The mission of The University Graduate School is to promote and support excellence in graduate education for individual students, faculty, departments, and the university as a whole.

-In accomplishing this mission, the University Graduate School values integrity, collaboration, efficiency, innovation, and inclusiveness in all that it does.
-These values are central to the school's role in encouraging a creative environment for scholarship and research, teaching and learning.
+In accomplishing this mission, The University Graduate School values excellence, integrity, collaboration, efficiency, innovation, and inclusiveness in all that it does.
+These values are central to the school's role in encouraging a creative environment for scholarship, research, teaching and learning.
 The University Graduate School is a recognized leader in developing new concepts and best practices for graduate education.
 It assists departments in recruiting, supporting, retaining, and graduating outstanding scholars.
 Through its connections with national higher education organizations, it serves as a resource in forging the future directions of graduate education.

-The University Graduate School administers degree programs on five campuses of Indiana University: Bloomington, Fort Wayne, Indianapolis, South Bend, and Southeast at New Albany.
-At Bloomington there are certificate programs in the College of Arts and Sciences (Bennett Bertenthal, Dean) and in the School of Informatics (Michael Dunn, Dean) and master's programs in the College of Arts and Sciences.
-There are Ph.D. programs and/or Ph.D. minors in the College of Arts and Sciences, the Jacobs School of Music (Gwyn Richards, Dean), the Kelley School of Business (Daniel Smith, Dean), the School of Education (Gerardo González, Dean), the School of Informatics, the School of Law (Lauren Robel, Dean), the School of Library and Information Science (Blaise Cronin, Dean), the School of Optometry (Gerald Lowther, Dean), and the School of Public and Environmental Affairs (Astrid E. Merget, Dean).
+The University Graduate School administers degree programs on six campuses of Indiana University: Bloomington, Fort Wayne, Kokomo, Indianapolis, South Bend, and Southeast at New Albany.
+At Bloomington there are certificate programs in the College of Arts and Sciences and in the School of Informatics and master's programs in the College of Arts and Sciences.
+There are Ph.D. programs and/or Ph.D. minors in the College of Arts and Sciences, the Jacobs School of Music, the Kelley School of Business, the School of Education, the School of Informatics, the School of Law, the School of Library and Information Science, the School of Optometry, and the School of Public and Environmental Affairs.

-At Indianapolis the programs administered by the Indiana University Graduate School include certificates in the School of Health and Rehabilitation Sciences (Mark Sothmann, Dean), the School of Liberal Arts (Robert White, Dean), the School of Medicine (D. Craig Brater, Dean), and the School of Public and Environmental Affairs Astrid E. Merget, Dean).
-Master's programs in the School of Liberal Arts, Health and Rehabilitation Sciences, and the School of Science (William Bosron, Dean).
-Ph.D. programs and/or Ph.D. minor progams are available in the School of Informatics, School of Nursing (Marion Broome, Dean) and
+At Indianapolis the programs administered by the Indiana University Graduate School include certificates in the School of Health and Rehabilitation Sciences, the School of Liberal Arts, the School of Medicine, and the School of Public and Environmental Affairs.
+Master's programs in the School of Liberal Arts, Health and Rehabilitation Sciences , and the School of Science.
+Ph.D. programs and/or Ph.D. minor progams are available in the School of Informatics, School of Nursing and the School of Social Work.
+The School of Dentistry, the School of Liberal Arts, School of Medicine, and the School of Public and Environmental Affairs offer both master's and Ph.D. or Ph.D. minor programs.
+Fort Wayne and Kokomo offer master's programs in their Schools of Arts and Sciences.
+Masters of Liberal Studies are available at South Bend and at Southeast.

-University Graduate School Kirkwood Hall 111 Indiana University Bloomington, IN 47405 (812) 855-8853
+University Graduate School Kirkwood Hall 111 Indiana University Bloomington, IN 47405 (812) 855-8853 Contact: grdschl@indiana.edu

-Contact: grdschl@indiana.edu